 Unusual Options Activity Insight: Southwest Airlines

-Southwest Airlines (NYSE:LUV) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $52.4 following the option alert.
+Shares of Southwest Airlines (NYSE:LUV) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $51.65.

 - Sentiment: BEARISH